tuckerweibell/recipe/src/components/EzTable/EzTable.md

 Use when offering links to see more information or related content to ensure the click surface of the link spans the entire table row.

-When using [custom cell rendering](#custom-cell-rendering) the `accessor` property of a column is also provided a `linkRef` which allows the table to target specific links to trigger when the table row is clicked.
+When using [custom cell rendering](#custom-cell-rendering) the `component` property of a column is also provided a `linkRef` which allows the table to target specific links to trigger when the table row is clicked.

 Note: Typically, [only the first column](#best-practices) should provide links to view additional or related content.
-The `linkRef` prop should only be applied to a single column's accessor, as clicking the row should trigger navigation on a single link.
+The `linkRef` prop should only be applied to a single column's component, as clicking the row should trigger navigation on a single link.

 ```jsx
 () => {